brendanzab/lean-holes/README.md

 [^1]: As seen in Agda and Idris.
 I’m not exactly sure when interactive holes
       where first introduced however... possibly in Epigram?
+[^3]: Auto-filling currently just looks up the local context for a matching declaration.